Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 }
 ```

+Make sure that this function is either a static class function or a function
+outside the class.
 We can then specify it as cleanup function:

 ```c++
 VDeleter<VkDebugReportCallbackEXT> callback{instance, DestroyDebugReportCallbackEXT};